Kalia2538/ComputerGaming2025/README.md

 In response to the notes:

 * We now have a working **scene transition system** that allows the player to go between the `kitchen` and `cafe` using dedicated buttons.
+* We have main/start and pause menus with buttons to control the game flow.
 *  We've implemented a **notepad system with persistent text**, which saves order details and redisplays them in the kitchen after switching scenes.
 * The **core gameplay loop** (customer walking, seating, multi-order handling, etc.) is still in development, and will be the **main focus of the next submission** now that our foundational systems are in place.
 *  We're planning to add more **scenic elements and UI enhancements** based on **Chapters 18 and 19** of the textbook.